sourcesync/seemap2003/README.md

 ### Mac-Mini(s)

+( These setup instructions assume you will be putting the machine on the public internet somehow. )

 * If it's a new mac-mini perform a typical setup
 * Login and setup an admin account called "seemapld" with a secure password.
 * Clone this repo to the home directory
-* Sync to the home directory the data filee seemapld2023.tar.gz from the backup (ie, thumb drive) or cloud directory (TBD)
+* Sync to the home directory the data file data_transfer.tar.gz from the backup (ie, thumb drive) or cloud directory (TBD)
 * You should configure remote (VNC) login in the settings
+* Create standard users named "workshop_1" to "workshop_25" for the first mac-mini at 2.4
+* Create standard users named "workshop_26" to "workshop_50" for the second mac-mini at 2.5
+* Copy the data_transer.tar.gz file to the home directory
+* cd into the cloned repo directory and run ./install.sh script

 ### Jetson NANOs

+( These setup instructions assume you will be putting the machine on the public internet somehow. )

-* if it's a new NANO, perform a typical setup
+* If it's a new NANO, perform a typical setup
-* Login and setup an admin account called "seemap: with the password "m6shooter"
+* Login and setup an admin account called "seemapld" with a secure password.
+* Clone this repo to the home directory
+* Sync to the home directory the data file data_transfer.tar.gz
+* Run the "nano_install.sh" script from the cloned repo directory.

 ## Network Setup

+( Once you've setup the machines above, you will take them off the internet and follow these instructions. )

 ### Nighthawk Netgear Router

 * Power on the router and wait for a solid light for the LAN (WAN will not be used.)
-* Connect the administration laptop to the WIFI access point called NIGHTHWAWK (use the default password printed on the touter.)
+* Connect the administration laptop to the WIFI access point called NIGHTHWAWK (use the default password printed on the router.)
 * Browse to the router admin page: routerlogin.net and enter the credentials from the hardware
-* Setup the LAN to allocate dynamic IP address in the range 192.168.10.20-192.168.10.254
+* Setup the LAN to allocate dynamic IP address in the range 192.168.2.20-192.168.2.254
-* Locate the entry for the laptop and lock down its IP address to 192.168.10.2
+* Locate the entry for the laptop and lock down its IP address to 192.168.2.2
+* Do not put the router on the internet (ie, nothing connected to WAN )
+* Extend the router with the swtich (as needed)

 ### Mac-Mini(s)